luolin19850304/Computational-Creativity/video-script.md

 [scroll up to the first transition]

-When suggesting the next word, the system prints the candidates words along with their probabilities
+When suggesting the next word, the system prints the candidates along with their probabilities

 [higlight the whole thing]